DieSocialisten/Walls.io-API-Docs/README.md

 #### Parameters
 - `access_token` *(required)*: Your Walls.io access token.
 - `fields`: A comma-separated list of fields you would like to receive for each post.
 For a full list of possible fields see [the list of common fields](#common-post-fields).
-- `types`: A comma-separated list of the types of posts you would like to receive.
-For a full list of possible types see the `type` field in the  [list of common fields](#common-post-fields).

 #### Example response